 3. Don’t feed the dog just before you have to go

-This is especially true when it comes to feeding them.
-If your dog eats just before travelling, it is likely that they may get an upset stomach during the journey, and there may be a horrible mess for you to clean up for you.
+This is especially true when it comes to feeding them because some people are struggling with motion sickness.
+If your dog eats just before traveling, it is likely that they may get an upset stomach during the journey, and there may be a horrible mess on your back seat for you to clean up for you.
 This is particularly the case for puppies and younger dogs.